Glossary

 Debit card

 Payment card that has a credit limit and with which a cardholder can pay for goods or services at an electronic checkout.
-When paying with a debit card, the customer’s account is debited directly with the payment amount – usually after just a few working days.
-Payment is therefore often referred to as “pay now”.
+When paying with a debit card, the customer's account is debited directly with the payment amount - usually after just a few working days.
+The payment is therefore often referred to as "pay now".

 DES

-Abbreviation for: Data Encryption Standard
+Abbreviation for: Data Encryption Standard - see Data Encryption Standard

 DESFire